-CVE-2026-47774 is a denial-of-service vulnerability in Envoy's downstream HTTP/2 request processing affecting versions prior to 1.35.11, 1.36.7, 1.37.3, and 1.38.1.
-The flaw results from the interaction of two behaviors: Envoy does not fully account for cookie header bytes during request header size validation, and the underlying oghttp2/quiche HPACK header block limits are enforced on encoded header bytes without an equivalent bound on the total decoded header size.
-An unauthenticated remote client can therefore send compact HPACK-encoded header blocks, including repeated indexed cookie references, that expand into much larger decoded headers in memory while bypassing intended request-header size protections.
-Under concurrency, this can force large per-stream allocations, and flow-control stalling can prolong stream lifetime and delay memory reclamation, increasing memory pressure until the Envoy process is OOM-killed.
+CVE-2026-47774 is a high-severity denial-of-service vulnerability in Envoy’s downstream HTTP/2 request processing.
+In affected versions prior to 1.35.11, 1.36.7, 1.37.3, and 1.38.1, Envoy does not fully account for cookie header bytes during request header size validation, creating a gap in enforcement of intended header size protections.
+The issue is compounded by HPACK handling in oghttp2/quiche, where header block limits are enforced on encoded bytes without an equivalent bound on total decoded header size.
+An unauthenticated remote client can exploit this mismatch by sending compact HTTP/2 header representations that expand into very large decoded cookie/header allocations in Envoy memory.
+Under sustained abuse, this can drive excessive per-stream memory consumption and trigger out-of-memory termination of the Envoy process.
+The issue is part of the broader HTTP/2 Bomb class of resource-exhaustion attacks.

 Mallory correlates every CVE against your assets, your vendors, and active adversary campaigns.
 Know which vulnerabilities matter for you, not just which ones are loud.